Comcast not fined after viral video shows cars sliding off icy road to avoid repair truck

-INDIANAPOLIS, Ind. – Comcast Cable will not face fines in connection with cell phone video that shows multiple cars sliding off an icy roadway to avoid hitting their repair truck.
+INDIANAPOLIS, Ind. – Comcast Cable will not receive a citation or face fines in connection with an incident last December in which multiple cars slid off an icy Indianapolis road to avoid hitting their repair truck.

 The problems started with a Comcast cable box in the 8300 block of West Morris Street that needed repairs after a vehicle slid off the road and hit it, according to the video description.
 A Comcast truck arrived to make repairs to the box and parked in the right lane.
 The repairman placed cones behind the truck.